 Investigates and analyzes aggression and violence as forms of individual, group, and societal behavior.
 Includes an assessment of anthropological, biological, philosophical, political, and sociological theories.
 Combines student presentations and projects with lectures and tutorials.

 The second course in a two-part graduate sequence introducing students to the major theories of crime and criminal justice.
 Examines contemporary theoretical contributions in criminology and criminal justice.
 The aim is to familiarize students with key research questions and assumptions of contemporary theoretical approaches, their core propositions and challenges for measurement/testing, as well as policy implications.

 Criminal Justice Policy (3)

-This course is designed to give doctoral students a broad overview of criminal justice policies.
-It examines the goals and values underlying justice policy, the social construction of crime problems and the process of policy development, and the ways that policies shape the day-to-day working of the criminal justice system.
+Designed to give doctoral students a broad overview of criminal justice policies.
+Examines the goals and values underlying justice policy, the social construction of crime problems and the process of policy development, and the ways that policies shape the day-to-day working of the criminal justice system.
 It also investigates the specific institutions of the criminal justice system including the juvenile justice system, police, courts, and the correctional system, as well as the specific activities and processes carried out by these entities.
 The course will also provide an overview of best practices for formulating and evaluating criminal justice policy.

 Required Course - Ph.D.

 Multidisciplinary overview of key institutions, processes, and policy issues regarding crime and justice.
 Includes readings and discussion on: traditional criminal justice institutions and processes; the role of private sector and community organizations in crime control; law and justice policy in a federal system; crime prevention and institutional responses to crime; emerging cross-national issues in crime, law, and policy.